symbioticfi/network/README.md

 ### Deploy Your Network

-- If you need pure Network deployment
+- If you need a pure Network deployment

   Open [DeployNetwork.s.sol](./script/DeployNetwork.s.sol), you will see config like this: